jv1564/layer0-docs/guides/prefetching.md

 })
 ```

 The `DeepFetchPlugin` can parse both HTML and JSON documents to extract the page assets that must be deep fetched.
 For {{ PRODUCT_NAME }} projects that are headless (i.e. the front end communicates with the backend through an API), you'll typically use the JSON option.
 However if the backend and front-end endpoints are communicating using HTML responses then you'll want to use the HTML option.
-Note that you can mix both HTML and JSON configuration objects in the an array passed to the `DeepFetchPlugin`.
+Note that you can mix both HTML and JSON configuration objects in an array passed to the `DeepFetchPlugin`.

-### Deep fetching URLs in JSON responses
+### Deep Fetching URLs in JSON Responses

 For JSON responses, you'll pass the `DeepFetchPlugin` an array of [DeepFetchJsonConfig interface]({{ DOCS_URL }}/docs/api/prefetch/interfaces/_sw_deepfetchplugin_.deepfetchjsonconfig.html) objects.
 These `DeepFetchJsonConfig` objects describe the asset URLs in the JSON response that should be prefetched.
 For example, the snippet below finds product images to deep fetch for a category page response: